-As part of those 10-year surveys, the ISBE requires that the school districts maintain safety reference plans for each of their buildings, for use by schools and to be shared with local fire and police departments for establishing emergency protocols and procedures for each building.
+As part of those 10-year surveys, the Illinois State Board of Education (ISBE) requires that school districts maintain safety reference plans for each of their buildings, for use by schools and to be shared with local fire and police departments for establishing emergency protocols and procedures for each building.
 The ISBE also requires that those safety reference plans be kept continuously current over time as buildings are modified.

 Kluber’s integrated team of architects and engineers welcomes any questions you may have and would be glad to assist with the review and updating of your district safety reference plans and 10 Year Health/Life Safety Surveys.